 “We believe Chinese stocks will have a better year in 2022 as the market recovers from a major correction and transitions into a ‘hope’ phase, where P/E expansion typically trumps weak fundamental growth and drives strong equity gains.”

-“MSCI China has had its worst ever relative performance drawdown vs. broad emerging markets in 2021…despite such a record underperforming year, we still see some lingering risks skewed towards higher volatility or more downside in the near term.
+“MSCI China has had its worst ever relative performance drawdown versus broad emerging markets in 2021 … despite such a record underperforming year, we still see some lingering risks skewed towards higher volatility or more downside in the near term.
 This makes us believe that now is not yet the right time to go bullish at a broad index level.”

 “Amid the expected relatively friendly policy environment and reasonable liquidity, we remain constructive on China A-share markets, despite the possible negative impact from the expected Fed’s tightening cycle.
 The Hong Kong stock market is likely to have a bigger impact from overseas macro and market volatilities, while we expect sector rotation could tilt back towards growth.”

-(Reporting by Tom Westbrook and Winni Zhou; Editing by Rashmi Aich and Shailesh Kuber)
+(Reporting by Tom Westbrook and Winni Zhou; Editing by Rashmi Aich, Shailesh Kuber and Shounak Dasgupta)